-GRE Test Syllabus 2017: The GRE test is available in two formats.
-They are GRE General Test and GRE Subject Test.
-The GRE 2017 Test Syllabus is different for both the formats.
-While the GRE General test measures a candidate’s verbal reasoning, quantitative reasoning, critical thinking and analytical writing skills, the GRE Subject Test judges the candidate’s expertise in specific fields like Biology, Literature, mathematics, among others.
+GRE Syllabus 2018: ETS®- Educational Testing Service, the GRE® exam conducting body has prescribed two sets of GRE 2018 Syllabus as the test is conducted in two formats; GRE General Test and GRE Subject Test.
+The GRE Syllabus 2018 is entirely different for both General GRE and Subject GRE tests.
+While the GRE General test measures a candidate’s verbal reasoning ability, quantitative reasoning, critical thinking and analytical writing skills, the GRE Subject Test evaluates the candidate’s expertise in specific fields like Biology, Literature, Mathematics, among others.
 The difference in both the formats is reflected in the GRE test pattern.
-Also, both the tests use different yardsticks to evaluate the candidate's ability.
+Also, both the tests use different yardsticks to measure the candidate's proficiency.
 While the GRE general test is scored on a scale of 130-170, the subjects tests are scored on a 200-990 scale.
+In this article, candidates can check the complete GRE Syllabus of all the three sections.

-As per the GRE test syllabus 2017, the GRE for general test format is covered in three sections.
-They are: Verbal Reasoning, Quantitative Reasoning and Analytical Writing.
+According to the GRE syllabus 2018, the General GRE test format covers three sections.
+They are:

-The verbal reasoning section includes three types of questions- Reading Comprehension, Text Completion and Sentence Equivalence.
-According to the GRE syllabus 2017, the Verbal Reasoning section measures a candidate's ability to:
+The verbal reasoning section comprises of three types of questions- Reading Comprehension, Text Completion and Sentence Equivalence.
+As per the GRE syllabus 2018, the Verbal Reasoning section measures a candidate's ability to:

-d.
-Understand the meanings of words, sentences and entire texts;
+Understand the given words, sentences and entire texts; ability to focus on the meaning of the entire sentence

-Candidates can get a detailed analysis of the Verbal reasoning section along with sample questions here
+Aspiring candidates can view the detailed analysis of the Verbal reasoning section along with sample questions here-

 Click here to download Verbal Reasoning sample paper

-The Quantitative Reasoning section of GRE test measures a candidate's ability to:
+The Quantitative Reasoning section of GRE test evaluates a candidate's ability to:

-d.
-Apply basic mathematical skills and concepts of arithmetic, algebra, geometry and data interpretation.
+Apply basic mathematical skills and concepts of Arithmetic, Algebra, Geometry and Data Interpretation.

-You can get a detailed analysis of Quantitative Reasoning here
+Candidates can get a detailed analysis of Quantitative Reasoning here-

 Click here to download Quantitative Reasoning sample paper

-The Analytical Writing section measures a candidate's ability to:
+The Analytical Writing section of GRE exam evaluates a candidate's ability to:

 Click here to download Analytical Writing sample paper

-The GRE 2017 Test Syllabus for the Subject test format:
+The syllabus of GRE 2018 pertaining to the GRE Subject test format:

-The Subject Test is meant for candidates who have extensive knowledge in one of these seven disciplines.
+The Subject Test is for candidates who have extensive knowledge in any one of the mentioned seven disciplines.

 Literature in English

-Want to know which universities do not require GRE score.
-Check here.
+Interested to know which universities do not require GRE score?
+Check here

-Click here to take online GRE mock tests and have access to GRE test preparation series
+Also, Click here to take online GRE mock tests and get access to other GRE test preparation series.

-The conducting authority of GRE test, Educational Testing Service (ETS), however, does not have any selection procedure of its own to evaluate the test scores of GRE aspirants.
-The selection procedure depends on the particular institute the candidate applies to.
+The conducting authority of GRE test, Educational Testing Service (ETS), however, does not have any selection procedure of its own to measure the test scores of GRE aspirants.
+The final selection procedure depends on the particular institute the candidate applies to.